htrgouvea/research/_pages/services/mentoring.md

 ### Want to know more?

 Send me an email to [hi@heitorgouvea.me](mailto:hi@heitorgouvea.me) with the subject "Technical Mentorship" and let's set up a chat!
-Currently, I only offer this service in Portuguese.